The Human Centipede (First Sequence): Sequels

 Each film or "sequence" in the Human Centipede franchise acts as both a standalone project and as a segment in a larger 4.5-hour film, with the trilogy serving as a 'Movie Centipede'.

 When Tom Six began creating the Human Centipede sequels, he envisioned a trilogy that works as a "movie centipede".
 Each sequel opens with the ending of the previous film, as the events of that film influence said sequel.
 Although every film is intended to work as a standalone movie, they can all be connected to form a single 4.5-hour-long film.

 While promoting The Human Centipede, Six stated that he had started work on a sequel to First Sequence, titled The Human Centipede 2 (Full Sequence).
 Shooting on a similar budget to the first film, Six stated the sequel would be a much more graphic, disturbing and even "shittier" film; First Sequence being "My Little Pony compared with part two."
 Yennie stated at the May 2010 Weekend of Horrors that the sequel would contain "the blood and shit" that viewers did not see in the first film.
-The plot of Full Sequence involved a centipede made from twelve people, featured a largely British cast, and was given the tag-line "100% medically inaccurate".
+The plot of Full Sequence involved a centipede made from twelve people, featured a largely British cast, and was given the tagline "100% medically inaccurate".

 The plot of Full Sequence involves a man who, after becoming sexually obsessed with a DVD recording of First Sequence, decides to create his own human centipede.
 The film had been planned for a DVD release in the United Kingdom.
 However, upon submitting the film to the BBFC for classification, the film was rejected due to content that was "sexually violent and potentially obscene".
 The BBFC's report criticised the film as making "little attempt to portray any of the victims in the film as anything other than objects to be brutalised, degraded and mutilated for the amusement and arousal of the central character, as well as for the pleasure of the audience," and that the film was potentially in breach of the Obscene Publications Act, meaning its distribution in the UK would be illegal.
 Bounty Films, the UK distributor, appealed the decision, and the film was eventually passed with an 18 certificate in October 2011.
 To achieve the 18 rating, thirty-two cuts were made from the film, removing two minutes and thirty-seven seconds from the original version.